 Shortly after being evacuated, three Returned Peace Corps Volunteers (RPCVs) from Mozambique began reflecting on their time overseas.
 They questioned the efficacy of the Peace Corps and the ethics of their presence in an African country.
 Based on their personal experiences and their research of structural inequality, they founded Decolonizing Peace Corps — a project to abolish the Peace Corps.

-Today, Decolonizing Peace Corps includes 11 RPCVs (all but two are BIPOC) and has an Instagram account with 2,900 followers.
-They claim the Peace Corps paints itself as a service-minded development agency, but it is actually an ineffectual foreign enterprise founded on the problematic premises of American exceptionalism, white saviorism, neocolonialism, and American imperialism.
+Today, Decolonizing Peace Corps includes 11 RPCVs (all but two are BIPOC [black, indigenous, people of color]) and has an Instagram account with 2,900 followers.
+They claim that the Peace Corps paints itself as a service-minded development agency, but it is actually an ineffectual foreign enterprise founded on the problematic premises of American exceptionalism, white saviorism, neocolonialism, and American imperialism.